NateMietk/human-ignitions-wui/README.md

 -   Fire Program Analysis Fire-Occurrence Database (1992-2015)
 -   Monitoring trends in burned severity (1984-2015)

 3. Run `3_clean_data.R`.
 All spatial database processing is accomplished.
+All intermediate results are written out so this step needs to be run only once.
 This particular script is extremely memory intensive due to the large WUI shapfiles and FPA-FOD database.
 Because of this it can only be run on a 122 GB RAM EC2 instance on the Amazon Web Services.

-4.
+4. Run `4_create_buffer.R`.